 - Eye movement desensitization and reprocessing (EMDR).
 EMDR combines exposure therapy with a range of eye movement exercises guided by the therapist that helps you process traumatic memories and change how you react to them.

-Before it gets worst, let us help you process and validate your feelings, identify triggers, stressors, and contributing factors that may have put you in distress leading to the traumatic experiences through trauma counselling.
+Before it gets worse, let us help you process and validate your feelings, identify triggers, stressors, and contributing factors that may have put you in distress leading to the traumatic experiences through trauma counselling.
 During trauma counselling sessions, we will explore effective coping skills, stress, trauma and anxiety management skills or solutions that will help you excel better to meet your daily life demands and responsibilities effectively.
 It’s not too late to change your life.
 Start trauma counselling with our certified therapists at Rogerian Psychology Centre Singapore.

 This article uses material from WebMD and other useful references for trauma, PTSD or grief related issues.
 The article is for use of reference and information only, for specific diagnoses and treatment, please reach out to our licensed and/or certified professionals.